 - Origen (a church father) developed this fairly far in the late second century

-- Infuriated pagan objectors – their criticisms depended on taking the OT at face value.
+- This infuriated pagan objectors – their criticisms depended on taking the OT at face value.

 - Made it easier for Christians to live with the idea that the Bible was inspired, and therefore consistent and significant in every detail – when spiritually understood